Simulation comparisons between Bayesian and de-biased estimators in low-rank matrix completion: Low-rank matrix completion

 \begin{remark} In the case that the rank $r$ is not known, it is natural to take $K$ as large as possible, e.g $K = \min(m,p) $ but this may be computationally prohibitive if $K$ is large. \end{remark}

-\begin{remark} The estimation error for this Bayesian estimator, under some assumptions, is given in Corollary 4.2 in \cite{alquier2020concentration} that $ \| M^{B} - M^* \|_F^2 \leq \max(n,p)r \sigma^2/n $ with additional log-term by $\log (n\max(m,p)) $.
-It is noted that, in \cite{mai2015}, the rate is also reached with additional log-term by $\log (\min(m,p)) $ under general sampling distribution however the paper considered some truncations on the prior. \end{remark}
+\begin{remark} The estimation error for this Bayesian estimator, under some assumptions, given in Corollary 4.2 in \cite{alquier2020concentration}, is $ \| M^{B} - M^* \|_F^2 \leq \max(m,p)r \sigma^2/n $ with an additional (multiplicative) log-term by $\log (n\max(m,p)) $.
+It is noted that the rate is also reached in \cite{mai2015} with an additional (multiplicative) log-term by $\log (\min(m,p)) $ under general sampling distribution however the authors considered some truncated priors. \end{remark}

 For a given rank-$r$, we propose to consider the following prior, called fixed-rank-prior,